-If you believe that Mercy has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, religion, age, disability, sexual orientation, or gender identity, you can file a grievance with Mercy by mail or phone at:
+If you believe that Mercy has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, religion, age, military or veteran status, disability, sexual orientation, or gender identity, you can file a grievance with Mercy by mail or phone at:

 14528 S. Outer 40, Suite 100